rhinofi/rhino-exercise/README.md

 * Read a CSV file (check `records.csv` for format)
 * Parse the records and use `SIZE_MAPPINGS` to convert each character to a weight, sum them up per row to get the total weight of the row
 * Group rows sequentially by how many can fit within the `maxSize`
+* First column is the `id` of the row which must be in the output
 * Optional improvement: entire CSV file cannot file within memory ensure the logic can handle such a case

 ## Example